 Overstable drivers are must haves for power throwers.
 Disc golfers with huge arms are able to get more distance with these discs than any other drivers.
 Overstable discs also generally work better for forehand throws and shots where you need a big fade.
 So what are the best overstable distance drivers?

-According to reviewers at InfiniteDiscs.com, here are the five overstable drivers that received the highest ratings (1-5).
+According to reviewers at InfiniteDiscs.com, here are the best overstable distance drivers that received the highest ratings (1-5).

 Innova Wraith – The Wraith is an extremely popular disc for both backhand and forehand throws.
 This speed 11 driver offers a degree of turn, reliable fade, and excellent control.
 From 11 votes, this disc has an average rating of 4.64.